 Wednesday, 30 December 1998

-Wandered to the “local” shopping centre today – a long walk.
+We wandered to the “local” shopping centre today – a long walk.
 My ultimate destination was the telescope shop, but, upon arriving, I discovered it was small and didn’t have much to interest me.
-Certainly they didn’t have a laser collimator.
+Certainly they didn’t have the laser collimator I was seeking.

 On the way, however, we passed a number of second hand book shops and I was able to collect two real bargains: Boccaccio’s ‘Decameron’ and a cosmology textbook, both hardbacks in mint condition.